bobheadxi/sourcegraph-knowledge-bases/README.md

 - Side panes
   - [ ] Browse inbound (backlinks) and outbound links
   - [ ] Browse `#TAG`s in side panes

+## Current limitations

+The Sourcegraph extensions API doesn't seem to enable hovers on Markdown previews at the moment, so you must toggle off previews for this extension to work at the moment.